Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Results

 \section{Results}

 All experiments have been conducted on a machine with an Intel Xeon Platinum 8176 chip (2.1GHz), and 1TB of RAM.
 All MIPs are solved with Gurobi 9.11 using the following parameter settings: NumericFocus (1); MIPFocus (1); PrePasses (2); AggFill (200); and Heuristics (0.25).
 All other parameters are set to their default values.
-Through informal experimentation, this parameter setting was found to elicit the best performance from Gurobi when solving the full MIP models of our three problem instances.
+Through informal experimentation, this parameter setting was found to elicit the best performance from Gurobi when solving the full MIP models of our two problem instances, and performed well when solving subproblem MIPs during LNS.
+In all reported runs of LNS, neighbourhoods are explored over 10 parallel threads.
+Earliest starts for each block are used when solving full MIP models and all LNS subproblems, across all experiments.
+The sliding windows heuristic and LNS were implemented in C++.

-We first evaluate our sliding windows method for generating initial feasible solutions across varying window size ($W$), relaxed horizon length ($H$), and overlap ($O$).
-Tables \ref{tab:T1SlidingWindows}--\ref{tab:PilbaraSlidingWindows} report the quality of solutions found by sliding windows, in terms of their gap to either a known optimal solution or a best known upper bound, for the T1, OT, and Pilbara models.
-We vary $W$ from 1 to 7, $H$ from 0 to 4, and $O$ from 0 to 2.
-A `--' indicates either that the combination of parameter values could not be used in conjunction, or that sliding windows did not yield a feasible solution.
-For a given window size and horizon length, increasing the overlap generally results in a better initial solution at the cost of increased run times.
-Increasing the window size generally results in a better initial solution at the cost of increased run times.
-Controlling the window size appears to be the most effective method for achieving a desired trade off between solution quality and solve time.
+An evaluation of the sliding windows heuristic across varying window size ($W \in \{1\ldots7\}$), relaxed horizon length ($H \in \{0\ldots4\}$), and overlap ($O \in \{0\ldots2\}$), can be found in the appendix (\textit{Detailed Results}).
+We report the quality of solutions found, in terms of their gap to either a known optimal solution or a best known upper bound, for the Oyu Tolgoi and Pilbara models.
+Increasing the overlap, or window width, generally results in a better initial solution at the cost of increased run times.
+Increasing the horizon length also has the capacity to increase solution quality, albeit less reliably.
+Controlling $W$ appears to be the most effective method for achieving a desired trade off between solution quality and solve time.